 Aveen's main subject matter is generally the human person, as Christianity concerns humanity- most especially the salvation of humanity- for we are the recipients of the Word of God and each of us is called to holiness to be in perfect communion with our Creator.
 Usually, the figure is placed in a context independent of space and time; thus uniting the recognizable and everyday with the invisible and spiritual.

-Her work is mostly done in oils, but sometimes watercolors and colored pencils.
-She also creates mixed media pieces by attaching a variety of objects and materials onto the surface, which usually include handmade elements.
-These real world, three-dimensional components interact with the subject and composition of the piece in order to help "bring it to life" and further its underlying message.
-These elements can range from such materials as decor stones, artificial flowers, nails, duct tape, and handmade paper butterflies, among others.
+Most of her work is done in oils and may also incorporate three-dimensional elements, many of which are handmade.
+These tangible components interact with the subject and composition of the piece in order to help "bring it to life" and further its underlying message.
+These objects can range from such materials as decor stones, artificial flowers, nails, duct tape, and handmade paper butterflies, among others.

 Note: the written explanations behind each piece are solely the artist's own meanings based on her intention of the piece as well as her interpretation of the corresponding passage or quote.
 Nonetheless, she also invites the viewer to develop his/her own meaning and interpretation of the artwork in whatever way it speaks to him/her.